Six Moon Hill: Notable residents

 Among the original architects (and residents) were Benjamin C. Thompson, Norman C. Fletcher, Jean B. Fletcher, John C. Harkness, Sarah P. Harkness, Robert S. McMillan, and Louis A. McMillen, who were all TAC founders.
-Additional associated architects and founding community members included Richard S. Morehouse, William Haible, Leonard Currie (who in 1961 designed the historic Pagoda House in Blackburg, Virginia), and Chester Nagel.
+Additional associated architects and founding community members included Richard S. Morehouse, William Haible, Leonard Currie (who in 1961 designed the historic Pagoda House in Blacksburg, Virginia), and Chester Nagel.

-Other well-known original residents included mathematician W. T. Martin (MIT mathematics department head from 1946 to 1968) and Wallace E. Howell (a meteorologist known for developing techniques of seeding rain clouds during drought).
+Other well-known original residents included mathematician W. T. Martin (MIT mathematics department head from 1946 to 1968), Irving Segal (a mathematician who did pioneering work in quantum mechanics, primarily at MIT), and Wallace E. Howell (a meteorologist known for developing techniques of seeding rain clouds during drought).
 Later notable residents included Nobel chemist Konrad Bloch, Nobel physicist Samuel C.C.
 Ting, Dr. Thomas C. Chalmers (a pioneer of modern medical research methods), Robert Newman, (co-founder of research firm, Bolt Beranek and Newman), and John C. Sheehan (the first chemist to synthesize penicillin).

 British historian Simon Schama, who lived in the neighborhood during his time on the faculty of Harvard, called the neighborhood a "museum to international style".
 He favorably compared the friendliness upon his arrival in the neighborhood ("the mailbox wasn't big enough to take all the cakes and cookies which said 'Hello!'") to what he would have expected in Oxford (UK) where he had previously lived.